het6620/Projects/README.md

-to make a folder git folder - git init to check hidden files - Get-ChildItem -Force to check file list - ls
+to make a folder git folder - git init to check hidden files - Get-ChildItem -Force to check file list - ls to make other folder repo - git remote add origin [link to rapo] to check weather it is repo - git remote -v to see the branch - git branch